Every passenger at Canada’s airports must pass through security screening, which includes:

-If you trigger an alarm at the walk-through metal detector or, if your bag triggers an alarm at the X-ray machine, or if you or your bag are chosen at random, you may be asked to undergo additional screening.
+If you trigger an alarm at the walk-through metal detector or, if your bag triggers an alarm at the X-ray machine, or if you are or your bag is chosen at random, you may be asked to undergo additional screening.
 This may involve:

 - A screening officer using a hand-wand device that detects metal objects.